 The final year of the programme provides students with clinical and community placements, practical skills and first-hand experience of the working life of an FY1 doctor.
 It is a year dedicated to preparation for practice.
 The core curriculum in weeks 1-29 takes place on the Maltese islands.
 In the remaining weeks of the programme, students will carry out their electives and Student Assistantship.
 This placement will depend upon the country and health system in which students will be working after graduation.
 We will try to organise as close a match as possible with their clinical experience at the end of year 5.
 However, this is subject to immigration requirements of the country in question, as well as capacity.
 Those staying in Malta for FY1 will be placed wherever possible in the hospital and with the team they will work with as qualified doctors.

 A portfolio of SSC choices will be made available for students to choose from.
-This portfolio will include key subject areas, such as dissection and a variety of others similar to those offered in the UK but also those unique to Maltese resources.
+This portfolio will include key subject areas, such as dissection and a variety of other clinical and non-clinical projects similar to those offered in the UK but also vastly adapted to the Maltese context and resources.
 The School will support the option of students from either site transferring over for a particular SSC experience.
-SSCs are an integral part of the curriculum, enabling students to demonstrate mandatory competences while allowing a degree of choice in studying an area of particular interest to them.
+SSCs are an integral part of the curriculum, enabling students to demonstrate mandatory competences while allowing them a degree of choice to study areas of particular interest to them.

 The pattern of assessment is a combination of continuous assessment and regular examinations throughout the programme, with final exams each year.
 A scheme of merits and distinctions rewards excellent or outstanding performance across each sector of the curriculum.
 There is also a comprehensive scheme of prizes to recognise special ability both in the main examinations and in specialist subjects.